More about Lady Mabel's Wood

 Lady Mabel’s Wood is located close to the A49 (Wigan Road), approximately 5km (3 miles) from the centre of Wigan and adjacent to the Haigh Hall Country Park.

-Parking is available in lay-bys on Hall Lane to the south but may be limited.
+There is no car park but limited parking is available in lay-bys on Hall Lane to the south.